joshuahickman1/Lost_Apples/README.md

 Decrypted binary plist (bplist) files can be exported to the working directory when the option "Export decrypted bplist files" is selected.

-Decrypted Observations.db and the associated write-ahead-log (-WAL) file are automatically exported to the working directory and preserved for further analysis if needed.
+Multiple SQLite databases and their associated write-ahead-log (-WAL) files from com.apple.icloud.searchpartyd & com.apple.findmy.findmylocated are automatically exported to the working directory and preserved for further analysis if needed.

 - **Observations.db queries**: CSV and KML exports are sent to the working directory when the queries are run